Orban's tighter laws stoke taboos, fear among Hungary's LGBT people

-BUDAPEST (Reuters) - Daniella Milla Tokodi says she feels finally free as she dances in spectacular costumes in a drag queen show at a Budapest bar popular with the lesbian, gay, bisexual and transgender (LGBT) community.
+BUDAPEST (Reuters) -Daniella Milla Tokodi says she feels finally free as she dances in spectacular costumes in a drag show at a Budapest bar popular with the lesbian, gay, bisexual and transgender (LGBT) community.

-The 31-year old Hungarian said she had known she was gay from when she was a young boy.
-Following final surgery in 2018 transforming her from a man to a woman, she said she broke into tears when she saw herself in the mirror and finally felt happy in her “soul and body”.
+Asssigned male at birth, the 31-year old Hungarian said after having an operation in 2018 to complete her gender transition she broke into tears when she saw herself in the mirror and that she felt “whole”.

 “It was a relief ...
 Since then I am able to look into people’s eyes.
 I can communicate with people, I feel whole.”